isabo/DubStash/README.md

 ### Global Templates

 * Different templates can make use of common building blocks known as global templates.
-This is provides similar functionality to 'partials' and 'helpers' in other templating engines.
+This provides similar functionality to 'partials' and 'helpers' used in other templating engines.
 * Using a global template will not double-escape your HTML.

 ```js